blackducksoftware/hub/kubernetes/README.md

-# Black Duck Hub On Kubernetes / Openshift.
+# Black Duck Hub On Kubernetes / Openshift

-## Existing hub customers: Migrating to a new version.
+## Existing Hub customers: Migrating to a new version

-### First: 4.6 and earlier, postgres migration required if you have data you need to keep .
+### First: For Hub 4.6 and earlier, postgres migration required if you have data you need to keep
 If you have a previous version of the hub (4.6 or earlier), migrate your postgres data on your storage mount, so that it lives underneath a directory matching the value of the subPath clause in your postgres database.

-### Second: bring down the hub, and bring it back up.
+### Second: Bring down the Hub, and bring it back up.

-- Stop all containers for the hub.
-You can do this by deleting the deployments, make sure you dont lose any data in the process.
+- Stop all the Hub's containers.
+You can do this by deleting the deployments; make sure you don't lose any data in the process.
-- Follow the directions in this respository, replacing the volume mounts with your original mounts in your old hub.
+- Follow the directions in this respository, replacing the volume mounts with your original mounts in your old Hub.

-At this point, your hub should be happily deployed.
-Expose its webserver service (or deployment controller) if you havent already, and you can begin scanning.
+At this point, your Hub should be happily deployed.
+Expose its webserver service (or deployment controller) if you haven't already, and you can begin scanning.

 ## Requirements

-The hub is extensively tested on kubernetes 1.8 / openshift 3.6.
+The Hub is extensively tested on Kubernetes 1.8 / OpenShift 3.6

 Other versions are supported as well, so long as all the API constructs in these YAMLs are supported in the corresponding orchestration version.

-### Installing the Hub quickly.
+### Installing the Hub quickly

-All below commands assume:
+All commands below assume:
-- you are using the namespace (or openshift project name) 'myhub'.
+- you are using the namespace (or OpenShift project name) 'myhub'.
 - you have a cluster with at least 10 cores / 20GB of allocatable memory.
 - you have administrative access to your cluster.